QizarBilal/FlowBit-AI/README.md

 What It Does

 The application provides drawing tools for creating points, lines, polygons, rectangles, and circles directly on the map.
-Users can edit shapes by dragging vertices, toggle between base map and NRW satellite imagery (WMS), and search for locations using Nominatim geocoding.
+Users can edit shapes by dragging vertices, toggle between base map and Esri World satellite imagery, and search for locations using Nominatim geocoding.
 Undo/redo functionality is available with keyboard shortcuts (Ctrl+Z / Ctrl+Shift+Z), and all features plus viewport state auto-save to localStorage.
 Each area of interest can be named, described, and color-coded.

 Technical Approach

 Map Library Selection

 Leaflet with React-Leaflet was selected after evaluating several options.
-The drawing plugin (leaflet-draw) provides native editing support, WMS layer integration is straightforward, and the library is lighter than alternatives like OpenLayers and MapLibre.
+The drawing plugin (leaflet-draw) provides native editing support, satellite layer integration is straightforward, and the library is lighter than alternatives like OpenLayers and MapLibre.
 The ecosystem is mature with good documentation.

 State Management